moagrius/TileView/README.md

 1. Decomposition.
 This takes a little explanation.
 There are now 3 major, public widgets: `ScrollView`, `ScalingScrollView`, and `TileView`.
 Each inherits from the last.
 You'll notice the demo module has `Activities` for each of these classes.

 ##### ScrollView
-`com.qozix.widgets.ScrollView` is a clone of AOSP's `ScrollView` and `HorizontalScrollView`, with some inspiration taken from `RecyclerView` and `GestureDetector`.
+`com.moagrius.widgets.ScrollView` is a clone of AOSP's `ScrollView` and `HorizontalScrollView`, with some inspiration taken from `RecyclerView` and `GestureDetector`.
 That means the APIs will be very familiar to anyone who's used the framework-provided `ScrollView`.
-The big difference here is that `com.qozix.widgets.ScrollView` functions along both axes, without configuation.
+The big difference here is that `com.moagrius.widgets.ScrollView` functions along both axes, without configuation.
 For example, if you have a layout that matches parent width and expands vertically, `ScrollView` will scroll it vertically - the converse holds.
 If you have a layout that larger in both directions than the parent, `ScrollView` will scroll in any direction.

 Again, no configration is required - there is no `orientation` attribute - it does it's best to figure out what makes sense.